Clementmoreau/CPG-swimmer/README.md

 # Description

-MATLAB code accompanying the manuscript
+This software is made of MATLAB code accompanying the manuscript

 > *Robust undulatory locomotion via neuromechanical adjustments\\ in a dissipative medium* by K. Ishimoto, C. Moreau, and J. Herault
+>
+accepted in Journal of Royal Society Interface as of Nov.
+12, 2024.

 # Use